chef-boneyard/chef-web-docs-2016/step_resource/step_resource_ruby_block_if_statement_use_with_platform.rst

 .. code-block:: ruby

-   #  the following code sample comes from the ``client`` recipe in the following cookbook: https://github.com/opscode-cookbooks/mysql
+   # the following code sample comes from the ``client`` recipe
+   # in the following cookbook: https://github.com/opscode-cookbooks/mysql

-   if platform?("windows")
+   if platform?('windows')
-     ruby_block "copy libmysql.dll into ruby path" do block do
+     ruby_block 'copy libmysql.dll into ruby path' do block do
          require 'fileutils'
          FileUtils.cp "#{node['mysql']['client']['lib_dir']}\\libmysql.dll",